Will the Pelicans cover the spread vs. the Kings? Promo Codes, Betting Trends, Records ATS

 Pelicans Betting Records & Stats

-- New Orleans' games this season have had a combined scoring total higher than 237.5 points in five of 13 outings.
+- New Orleans has played five games this season that have had more than 237.5 combined points scored.

-- New Orleans' outings this season have a 227.7-point average over/under, 9.8 fewer points than this game's total.
+- New Orleans' games this season have had an average of 227.3 points, 10.2 fewer points than this game's total.

-- The Pelicans have been underdogs in nine games this season and have come away with the win four times (44.4%) in those contests.
+- The Pelicans have been underdogs in 10 games this season and have come away with the win five times (50%) in those contests.

-- New Orleans has a record of 3-5 when it is set as the underdog by -105 or more by oddsmakers this season.
+- This season, New Orleans has won three of its eight games when it is the underdog by at least +105 on the moneyline.

-- New Orleans has an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies New Orleans has a 48.8% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!